tylerhiggins/project4-cs460/issues.md

 - [17] make sure all methods are being error checked, malloc, pthread funcs, etc
 - [22] error, running ./BackItUp -r before a .backup directory exists causes a seg fault
 - [18] the canCopy check in recursiveRestore needs to be moved to the thread, right now it is in the main thread.
 See the sample output in the PDF. a `### TODO` is appended to the output
+- [20] hidden files (such as .hidden.txt) don't get copied and may not get restored

 ## Completed Tests ##
 - [t2] Test backing up large files, csv, and image files